Prof. Gian Luca Gardini, Ph.D.

 Office hours: By appointment

-Gian Luca Gardini is Professor of International Relations and Latin American Politics.
-He joined FAU in 2014 as Chair of International Business and Society Relations with focus on Latin America.
+Gian Luca Gardini is full professor and Chair of History of International Relations (with focus on Latin America) at the University of Udine, Italy.
+He is also Carlos Saavedra Lamas Visiting Professor of International Relations at Friedrich-Alexander University, Erlangen Nuremberg, Germany.
+From 2014 to 2021, he was Chair of International Business and Society Relations with focus on Latin America at the School of Business, Economics and Social Sciences at Friedrich-Alexander University.
 He has previously taught at the University of Cambridge and at the University of Bath in the United Kingdom.

 Professor Gardini holds a Master of Philosophy (MPhil) and a PhD in International Relations from the University of Cambridge.
 He also obtained a Graduate Diploma in European Studies from the Italian Centre for International Economic Cooperation.

 His main research interests cover the international relations of Latin America, foreign policy analysis, comparative regional integration, international organisation, and issues of international power, order and institutions.
-Among his recent books are Foreign Policy Responses to the Rise of Brazil (Palgrave, 2016), The World Before and After COVID-19 (EIIS, 2020) and External Powers in Latin America (Routledge, forthcoming 2021).
+Among his recent books are External Powers in Latin America (Routledge, 2021), The World Before and After COVID-19 (EIIS, 2020) and Foreign Policy Responses to the Rise of Brazil (Palgrave, 2016).

 - Foreign Policy Analysis (of Latin American countries and/or comparative)